The Bugatti Brothers: A Story About Cars and Cows

 In less than two years the young artist became an accomplished sculptor.
 He had already found his style and confirmed his preferred subject: animals.
 When he was just 19, he managed to show at the Venice Biennale.

 In 1902 his family moved to Paris, where three years later he secured a contract with Adrien-Aurelién Hébrard.
-Hébrard was the owner of a famous art gallery and of the foundry where Rembrandt completed (with the lost wax technique) his pieces previously made with the modelling clay.
+Hébrard was the owner of a famous art gallery and of the foundry where Rembrandt completed (with the lost wax technique) his pieces previously made with modeling clay.
 His models were the real animals he observed in the Jardin des Plantes in Paris.
 Hébrard showed little enthusiasm for Rembrandt’s sculptures though.
 He even thought that the artist was frightened by his own name: it carried too glorious a past.

 Nevertheless, success arrived.